 Microbial matter can sometimes produce mycotoxins, which can lead to serious infections and allergic reactions.
 Mycotoxins are toxins produced by certain species of mold.
 There are several types of mycotoxins which are broken down into groups.
 Aflatoxins are probably the most common mycotoxin group, as well as the most toxic.
 Other major groups of mycotoxins include citrinin, ergot, fusarium, ochratoxin, and patulin.
-Mycotoxins can be identified and quantified at MCS using LCMS (liquid chromatography mass spectrometry).
+Mycotoxins can be identified and quantified at Modern Canna using LCMS (liquid chromatography mass spectrometry).
 See Mycotoxin Testing for more on mycotoxins and mycotoxin analysis.

 Residual Solvent Testing